Westminster College (Missouri): Academics

 Academic Divisions and Departments include Humanities, Natural and Mathematical Sciences, and Social Sciences.
 The college offers 29 majors, 39 minors, 3 specialty programs, and 4 dual-degree programs.
 Westminster's Cadaver Program, which began as a small independent study in the fall of 2005, is offered for pre-med, biology, and psychology students who can explore the anatomy of the human body through scientific dissection.

-Accreditations

-Westminster College is a member of the Higher Learning Commission (HLC) and is regionally accredited by HLC.
-Westminster College's business program is accredited by the Accreditation Council for Business Schools & Programs (ACBSP); Westminster College's education program is accredited by the Missouri Department of Secondary Education (DESE).

-Special programs

-Westminster offers special programs in Health Professions and Legal Professions.
-An Honors Program is offered for high-achieving students.

 Pre-Professional programs and academic partnerships

 Pre-professional programs/academic partnerships at Westminster are Dual-Degree Engineering with Washington University in St. Louis or Missouri University of Science and Technology, Dual-Degree Nursing with the Goldfarb School of Nursing at Barnes-Jewish College, Dual-Degree Chiropractic with Logan University College of Chiropractic, and most recently a 3+2 accelerated Master of Athletic Training program with Culver–Stockton College.
 Westminster has also partnered with Ameren UE in Missouri and Illinois to offer continuing education and degree completion programs for the Ameren's employees.